 Take a look at all of our breakfast recipes for more fun ideas to start your day.

-And if you’re looking specifically for another oat-happy snack, try our recipe for homemade granola bars.
+And if you’re looking specifically for another oat-happy snack, try some of these recipes:

 Or for an extra bit of texture to your dessert, mix some of this with the topping on our quick and easy fruit crumble.